hpgrahsl/kryptonite-for-kafka/README.md

-# Kryptonite - An SMT for Kafka Connect
+# Kryptonite: Client-Side 🔒 Field-Level 🔓 Cryptography for Apache Kafka®

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/donate/?hosted_button_id=NUCLPDTLNJ8KE)

+**Disclaimer: This is an UNOFFICIAL community project!**

-Kryptonite is a turn-key ready [transformation](https://kafka.apache.org/documentation/#connect_transforms) (SMT) for [Apache Kafka®](https://kafka.apache.org/) to do field-level encryption/decryption of records with or without schema in data integration scenarios based on [Kafka Connect](https://kafka.apache.org/documentation/#connect).
-It uses authenticated encryption with associated data ([AEAD](https://en.wikipedia.org/wiki/Authenticated_encryption)) and in particular applies [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) in [GCM](https://en.wikipedia.org/wiki/Galois/Counter_Mode) mode.
+Kryptonite is a library to do field-level cryptography for records on their way into and out of [Apache Kafka®](https://kafka.apache.org/).
+Currently, it targets data integration scenarios based on [Kafka Connect](https://kafka.apache.org/documentation/#connect) and brings support for a turn-key ready [transformation](https://kafka.apache.org/documentation/#connect_transforms) (SMT) to run encryption / decryption operations on selected fields of records with or without schema.
+It uses authenticated encryption with associated data ([AEAD](https://en.wikipedia.org/wiki/Authenticated_encryption)) and in particular applies [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) in [GCM](https://en.wikipedia.org/wiki/Galois/Counter_Mode) mode for probabilistic encryption (default) or [SIV](https://en.wikipedia.org/wiki/AES-GCM-SIV) mode for uses cases which either require or at least benefit from deterministic encryption.

-## tl;dr
+The preferred and new default way is to configure Kryptonite to use Google's [Tink](https://github.com/google/tink) multi-language, cross-platform open-source cryptography library.

+## Kafka Connect Transformation (SMT)

+At the moment the library brings support for Kafka Connect and provides a turn-key ready SMT called `CipherField`.
+The following simple examples show how to configure and use the SMT to encrypt and decrypt record fields.

 ### Data Records without Schema